 Participants are able to scan across all surviving storylines and click on each of the above options to reflect their choice of which storyline best fit each of these criteria.
 These choices are recorded and aggregated by the web app, and can be downloaded as a dataset by the facilitator.
 When loaded into Excel one way of visualising the aggregated evaluation results is as follows:

 Each circle in the graph represents a particular storyline, and the numbers beside the circle reflect the ID of that storyline.
-The left-hand axis shows the degree to which the storyline has a low versus high probability of actually happening, and the bottom axis shows the degree to which the participants think the storyline concerns something that has low versus high desirability.
+The Y axis shows the degree to which the storyline has a low versus high probability of actually happening, and the X axis shows the degree to which the participants think the storyline concerns something that has low versus high desirability.

-The central position of many of the storylines in this graph reflects their contested judgment.
+The central position of many of the storylines in this graph reflects their contested or uncertain judgment.
 If there was uniform agreement on the probability and desirability of a storyline then it would be located on the outer corners of this graph.
-Central positions are net positions on desirability and probability.
-In this example, there was most agreement about the probability of storyline 41 and desirability of storylines 40.
+More central positions are net positions on desirability and probability.
+Or, they can reflect the absence of judgements (i.e. not selected by anyone as most or least desirable od likely)